SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: Introduction

 for all $f\in \mathcal D_{\mathcal L}$, where $\mathcal L$ is the {parabolic generator} of $X$ formally given by $\mathcal L f =\partial_t f + \tfrac12 \Delta f +\nabla f \, b$.
 This is made rigorous using results on the PDE

 developed in \cite{issoglio_russoPDEa}.

-Our framework in terms of function spaces is slightly different than all the works cited above, but the main difference is that we allow the initial condition $X_0$ to be any random variable, and not only a Dirac delta in a point $x$.
+Our framework in terms of function spaces is slightly different than all the works cited above.
+In the first part of the article, the only difference is that we allow the initial condition $X_0$ to be any random variable, and not only a Dirac delta in a point $x$.
 Well-posedeness of the PDE $\mathcal Lf =g$ allows to give a proper meaning to the martingale problem.
 Various regularity results on the PDE together with a transformation of the solution $X$ into the solution $Y$ of a `standard' (Stroock-Varadhan) martingale problem (see Section \ref{sc:zvonkin}), allow us to show existence and uniqueness of the solution $X$ to the martingale problem, see Theorem \ref{thm:X0}.
 We also prove other interesting results such as Theorem \ref{thm:McKvFP} where we show that the law density of the solution $X$ satisfies the Fokker-Planck equation, which is a PDE with negative Besov coefficients.
 Furthermore we show in Theorem \ref{thm:tight} some tightness results for smoothed solutions $X^n$ when the negative Besov coefficients are smoothed.